Architecting Scalable Trapped Ion Quantum Computers using Surface Codes: Modelling Logical Qubits in QCCD

 To determine the performance of a QCCD system for surface codes, we use a realistic performance and noise model for each primitive operation based on prior work, shown in Table~\ref{tab:operations}.
 The runtime of the compiled circuit is calculated using the schedule of operations and the duration of each operation in Table~\ref{tab:operations}.

 Determining the logical error rate of the code is more involved and requires a noise simulation.
 We use Stim simulations for this purpose \cite{gidney2021stim}.
-The input to Stim is a hardware noise model, which in our case is a realistic error-model for QCCD systems based on modelling of the relevant noise sources in trapped-ion hardware, as described in \cite{transversality_lattice_surgery}.
+The input to Stim is a hardware noise model, which in our case is an error-model taken from experimentally grounded modelling of dominant noise sources in trapped-ion hardware, as described in \cite{transversality_lattice_surgery}.
 In addition, the model has been modified to account for the dependence of qubit gate error rates on the vibrational energy of ions, the number of ions, and the gate duration, as outlined in \cite{murali2020architectingnoisyintermediatescaletrapped}.

 In QEC, physical errors can be decomposed into one of three Pauli channels: X for bit flip, Z for phase flip, or \( XZ = Y\) for bit and phase flip.
 Our error model incorporates five independent noise parameters to account for the leading experimental imperfections, with different stochastic channels of Pauli errors for various operations: \begin{enumerate} \item \textbf{Dephasing \(e_1\):} During ion chain-reconfiguration operations or when qubits are idle, Pauli \(Z\) errors occur with a probability \(p(e_1)\) to account for collective qubit dephasing: